(Updated 25th July 2022)

 The lawful bases for processing personal data are set out in Article 6 of the GDPR.
 We may process your personal data on more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out below.
 At least one of these must apply whenever we process personal data:

-- Consent: you have given clear consent for us to process your personal data for a specific purpose such as share information with a Medical Practitioner, for communications between us and to allow us to learn what you want so we can improve our services;
+- Consent: you have given clear consent for us to process your personal data as a controller for specific purposes such as for communications between us and to allow us to learn what you want so we can improve our services;

-- Contract: the processing is necessary for a contract we have with you (for example, to process and deliver our services to you and to manage our relationship with you), or because you have asked us to take specific steps before entering into a contract;
+- Contract: the processing is necessary for a contract we have with you (for example, to process and deliver our services to you and to manage our relationship with you) or for a contract with your healthcare provider, or because you have asked us to take specific steps before entering into a contract;

 - Legal obligation: the processing is necessary for us to comply with a legal or regulatory obligation (not including contractual obligations) including under applicable medical devices legislation the Medical Devices Directive 93/42/EC (whilst still in force) and the Medical Devices Regulation (EU) 2017/745 (when in force);